Personal Lines of Credit Vs. Credit Cards

 Some credit cards let you earn rewards on your purchases, like points, miles or cash back.

-How are a personal line of credit and a credit card similar?
+How is a personal line of credit and a credit card similar?

 Revolving debt: Credit cards and personal lines of credit are types of revolving debt.
 Revolving debt is different from installment debt, such as a personal loan, where you’re given a lump sum that you pay back in fixed monthly installments.
 With revolving debt, you have access to a credit limit that you can use as needed.
 As you repay your balance, your credit limit is replenished.